intel/neural-compressor/docs/bench.md

 ![Project3-custom](imgs/bench/project3-custom.png "Project3-custom")

 # Project list
 On the left hand side there is a panel with list of created projects.
 When you click on the project name, you can see its details.
-"Create new project" button navigates to new project wizard popup described in previous section.
+"Create new project" button navigates to new project wizard pop-up described in previous section.

 ![Menu](imgs/bench/menu.png "Menu")